 Docker Host

-In the Docker host, we have a Docker daemon and Docker objects such as containers and images.
+Docker host is a machine where Docker is installed.
+In the Docker host, we have a Docker daemon and Docker objects such as docker containers and docker images.
 First, let us understand the objects on the Docker host, and then we will proceed toward the functioning of the Docker daemon.

-- The Docker registry is a repository for Docker images that are used for creating Docker containers.
+The Docker registry is a repository for Docker images that are used for creating Docker containers.
+We can use private registries like ACR, ECR, JFrog, Harbor, or the most popular official registry Docker Hub.

 Now that we are through the Docker architecture and understand how Docker works, let us get started with the installation and workflow of Docker and implement important Docker commands.

-How to Install Docker on Windows and MacOS?
+Module 7: How to Install Docker on Windows, MacOS, and Linux?

 For installing Docker on Windows and macOS, the process is quite simple.
 All we have to do is download and install Docker from Download Docker, which includes Docker client, Docker machine, Compose (Mac only), Kitematic, and VirtualBox.